U.S. industry groups, lawmakers press White House to lift travel restrictions | Business

 U.S. industry groups, lawmakers press White House to lift travel restrictions

+Separately, 75 members of the U.S. House of Representatives are also seeking the easing of travel bans, in particular entry restrictions on travelers from Canada and Britain.
+In early June, the White House launched interagency working groups with the European Union, Britain, Canada, and Mexico to look at how to eventually to lift restrictions.
+Those meetings have generally been occurring every two weeks.

+"While these groups have met a number of times, there are further discussions to be had before we can announce any next steps on travel reopening with any country," the White House official told Reuters.
+"We want to ensure that we move deliberately and are in a position to sustainably reopen international travel when it is safe to do so."

-Separately, 75 members of the U.S. House of Representatives called on Biden to reopen the U.S. border with Canada to non-essential travelers.
+The 75 members of the U.S. House of Representatives called on Biden to reopen the U.S. border with Canada to non-essential travelers.
 The lawmakers in a letter cited projections that if the restrictions are not lifted, the United States could "lose 1.1 million jobs and an additional $175 billion by the end of this year."
-The White House did not immediately comment.

-Some in congress have also called on the administration to lift requirements that travelers wear masks in airports, subway stations and on airplanes and trains but is not currently considering lifting those requirements, officials told Reuters.
+Some in Congress have also called on the administration to lift rules for travelers to wear masks in airports, subway stations and on airplanes and trains but is not currently considering lifting those requirements, officials told Reuters.
 The Transportation Security Administration in April extended the face mask requirement in transit through Sept.
 13.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)